clairewesson/word-count-macros/README.md

 I like to keep these pages separate so that if I need to change something on the title page, the reformatting doesn't change the table of contents page.
 3. Chapter titles will need to be a consistent length.
 The `New Chapter` macro uses the format "Chapter XX", and I would suggest sticking with that.
 NOTE: The code currently accounts for two words per chapter title.
 If you want to make the title longer, you have two options:
-* You can wait until you have completed your manuscript.
-If the lengths of your titles are inconsistent, the word counts for each chapter will be wrong.
+* You can wait until you have completed your manuscript to add a longer title.
+NOTE: Including a title longer than the code accounts for will result in incorrect word counts.
 * You can use a longer title, with dashes.
 Example: `Episode-One: The-Phantom-Menace` counts as two words in code, while `Episode One: The Phantom Menace` counts as five.
 Use the first option for consistency.

 ## Using Section Breaks